aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 [retrieve the data mapping](/docs/products/opensearch/howto/sample-dataset#get-mapping-with-nodejs) to understand the structure of the created index.

 :::note
-In the code snippets we\'ll keep error handling somewhat simple and use `console.log` to print information into the terminal.
+In the code snippets we'll keep error handling somewhat simple and use `console.log` to print information into the terminal.
 :::